Learn how a blue Christmas tree that came from an act of love and kindness caused this Grinch’s heart to grow three sizes.

 It had been a difficult year.
-My marriage ended, I moved twice, and I began a new relationship.
+My marriage ended, I moved twice and began a new relationship.

-It was two weeks before Christmas and my boyfriend Jim asked if I wanted to put up a Christmas tree.
-I got angry every time he tried to talk to me about the holidays.
+Two weeks before Christmas, my boyfriend Jim asked if I wanted to put up a Christmas tree.
+I got angry whenever he tried talking to me about the holidays.

 “No,” I said firmly.
 “I don’t have room in my tiny apartment for a Christmas tree,” which came out more like a bark that sounded like “back off.”
 It was really more of an excuse.
 The Christmas decorations and ornaments that I had collected and added to every year of my life had “disappeared” during my divorce.
 I was ready to skip Christmas altogether and move on to a new year.